Today’s Guest: Lester Holt, anchorman, NBC News

 Lester Holt, welcome to 40 percent less of Mr. Media!

-LESTER HOLT audio excerpt: “Bet on me (in a best-of-3 arm wrestling contest vs. Brian Williams).
+LESTER HOLT podcast excerpt: “Bet on me (in a best-of-3 arm wrestling contest vs. Brian Williams).
 I’m in the gym every other day.
 Just an hour ago, I was bench-pressing 110 pounds.
 Go with me.
 But don’t tell him I said so.”